Cultural organizations need to reach new audiences or they risk their long-term survival. Here’s the data-informed cheat sheet on how to do it.

 On the whole, visitor-serving organizations pride themselves on their understanding of the need to do audience research.
 Indeed, many organizations have in-house capacities for audience research.
-Organizations need to shift their focus from audience research to market research.
+Organizations need to shift their focus on audience research to include market research.

-A word to the wise: Be careful about jumping to price as a primary barrier – it usually isn’t the sole barrier.
-Remember, we are trying to cultivate emerging audiences as regular visitors – not affordable access visitors – so do your organizations a favor and don’t jump to this “barrier” first.
+A word to the wise: Be careful about jumping to price as a primary barrier, as it usually isn’t the sole barrier.
+Remember, we are trying to cultivate emerging audiences as regular visitors – not affordable access visitors – so do your organizations’ a favor and don’t jump to this barrier first.
 This is difficult, because price is usually where lazy organizations start the conversation.
 In other words, many organizations believe simply that if they build something, people will come…and if people don’t come, then it must be because of the price.

 In sum: It’s critical to know why people ARE NOT coming to your organization before you can even try to engage emerging audiences.
 Without this information, other programmatic investments may be a waste of resources.